flydai/test1/README.md

 Offline-first Python starter project for a **multi-step legal intake pipeline** (prenup/postnup).

-## Who This Is For
-Final-year undergraduate Computer Science students who already know Python basics, JSON, and unit testing.

 ## Project Objective
 You are given a starter pipeline that turns free-form user text into structured intake JSON.
 Your job is to improve reliability and safety while preserving the output contract.